scrapinghub/price-parser/README.rst

 >>> Price.fromstring("34.99", currency_hint="руб. (шт)")
 Price(amount=Decimal('34.99'), currency='руб.')

-With a proper ``currency_hint`` we expect perfect price parsing results on 98-99% of websites.

 Note that currency mentioned in the main price string may be **preferred** over currency specified in ``currency_hint`` argument;